Dependent Personality Disorder Treatment

 Table of Contents

 As with all personality disorders, psychotherapy is the treatment of choice.
 Treatment is likely to be sought by individuals suffering from this disorder when stress or other complications within their life have led to decreased efficiency in life functioning.
-As with all other personality disorders as well, they may present with a clear Axis I diagnosis and the personality disorder may only become apparent after a few sessions of therapy.
+As with all other personality disorders, patients may initially present in therapy for a psychiatric diagnosis, and the personality disorder may only become apparent after a few sessions of therapy.

 The most effective psychotherapeutic approach is one which is focuses on solutions to specific life problems the patient is presently experiencing.
-Long-term therapy, while ideal for many personality disorders, is contra-indicated in this instance since it reinforces a dependent relationship upon the therapist.
+Long-term therapy, while ideal for many personality disorders, is contraindicated in this instance since it reinforces a dependent relationship upon the therapist.
 While some form of dependency will exist no matter the length of therapy, the shorter the better in this case.
 Termination issues will likely be of extreme importance and will virtually be a litmus test of how effective the therapy has been.
 If the individual cannot end therapy successfully and move on to become more self-reliant, it should not be seen as a therapeutic failure.
-Rather, the individual was not likely seeking life-changing therapy in the first instance but instead solution-focused therapy.
+Rather, the individual was not likely seeking life-changing therapy to begin with, but instead solution-focused therapy.

 Examining the client’s faulty cognitions and related emotions (of lack of self-confidence, autonomy versus dependency, etc.) can be an important component of therapy.
 Assertiveness training and other behavioral approaches have been shown to be most effective in helping treat individuals with this disorder.
 Group therapy can also be helpful, although care should be utilized to ensure that the patient doesn’t use groups to enhance existing or new dependent relationships.
 Challenging dependent relationships the client has with others that may be unhealthy for the client should generally be avoided at the onset of therapy.
 As therapy progresses, these challenges can occur but must be done carefully; restraint must be used if the individual is not ready to give up these unhealthy relationships.